Agata999/concerts-finder/README.md

 * 'python manage.py runserver'

 ## Features
-List of features ready and TODOs for future development
+List of features ready and TODOs for future development.

+Ready:
 * Landing page as a carousel with the most popular concerts
 * Searching concerts by an artist's name, a band's name, city and date
 * Lists of all concerts and top 10